Bursar's Office

 • Residency classification for tuition is determined by Colorado law.

-• These estimates do not include a one-time new student fee of $232–$500 or the Student Health Insurance Plan (SHIP) for $1,988 per semester.
-Health coverage is mandatory but students have the option to submit proof of private insurance coverage if they choose.
+• These estimates do not include a one-time new student fee of $232–$500 or the Student Health Insurance Plan ($2,420 per semester based on 2024–25 rates).
+Health insurance coverage is mandatory but students have the option to submit proof of private insurance coverage if they choose.
 See the Health & Wellness section.
 Different health insurance guidelines apply to international students.
 See International Student and Scholar Services Health Insurance & Immunizations for more information.

 • CU Boulder provides a high-quality educational experience backed by predictable four-year tuition for all of our undergraduate students.
 See Undergraduate Tuition Guarantee for more information.